 Tip 4: Install home charging for EVs.
 Public rapid charging is 3-4x more expensive and will screw up your profit equation.

 Tip 5: Maintain interior religiously.
-A £30 professional valet every fortnight preserves your asset value, keeps the ratings high.
+A £30 professional valet every fortnight preserves your asset value and keeps the ratings high.

 Frequently Asked Questions